JuliaDatabases/JDBC.jl/README.md

  end
 ```

-To get each row as a julia tuple, iterate over the result set using `JDBCRowIterator`.
+To get each row as a Julia tuple, iterate over the result set using `JDBCRowIterator`.
 Values in the tuple will be of Nullable type if they are declared to be nullable in the database.

 ```julia
 for r in JDBCRowIterator(rs)